If you go to Amazon now, you’ll find many grow lights that are labeled 2000K, 3000K, 4000K, etc.

 Today you learned all about the Kelvin color temperature scale.

-Although it commonly used in the gardening community to assess grow lights, it’s not very accurate.
+Although it is commonly used in the gardening community to assess grow lights, it’s not very accurate.

 Professional growers who are searching for the best results rely more on spectrum charts to assess and compare grow lights.